 Benefits to the Skin

 Another quality of hand-spun, hand-woven khadi is that it is one of the softest fabrics shaped.
 At Crow, our clothing offers the comfort, calm and composure you want.
 The way our clothes are weaved gives the attribute of breathability to your skin and can be worn all year round, during any weather.
 Our fabric will keep you warm in winters and cool in the summers.
-We also source and use eco-friendly azo-free dyes, for the yarn.
-This makes it very gentle to the skin, avoiding toxicity that comes along with other harsh chemical dyes, protecting your skin from unwanted allergies and reaction.
+We also use eco-friendly azo-free dyes which is very gentle to the skin, avoiding toxicity that comes along with other harsh chemical dyes, protecting your skin from unwanted allergies and reaction.

 Although it is rare, it is extremely pleasant and humbling to look at rural women work independently and honing their skill, becoming more proficient and capable, earning respect from others, which they truly deserve.
 Every team member is assigned to do the work that is in their skills and capabilities, whether it be spinning, weaving, quality control or other such activities.
 We have seen immense acts of love, patience and dedication from the women we work with, which then translates into the high quality of each fabric in the end.
 The people involved in every little stage of weaving is extremely important and valuable to us at Crow.
 They are deeply appreciated for the final outcome of the intricately hand-woven, hand-spun khadi fabric produced.